wp-plugins/wp-symposium-toolbar/readme.txt

 = 0.30.0. =

+* Change: code improvement, increase the "requires at least" to WP 3.8, remove pre-3.8 specific and make use of wp_get_sites() in WPMS
+* Change: code improvement, instantiate a custom class that extends the WordPress default class and add nodes instead of letting WordPress create the whole Toolbar before removing nodes
+* Change: the above allows adding extra locations for custom menus, hence the feature change for "add or replace the WP Logo menu"
+* Change: WPMS, add a role for Super Admins
+* Change: code improvement, make use of add_theme_support() to bump frontend page content down to the correct offset according to Toolbar height setting
+* Change: code improvement, Admin page, move all Javascript code to a dedicated file
+* Change: Toolbar, remove "Shortlink" setting
+* Change: code improvement, simplify the way avatars are hidden from Toolbar
+* Change: Styles, add a setting to limit the width of Toolbar items container, so admins can manually align Toolbar items with page content
 * Bugfix: Import, less restrictive validation for strings: allow quotes etc.
-* Bugfix: WPMS, remove the condition that the Home Site shall not be active on the network, to define a custom profile link on a site
-* Change: code improvement, increase the "requires at least" to WP 3.8, remove pre-3.8 specific and make use of function 'wp_get_sites()' in WPMS
 * Bugfix: WPS, incorrect top margins for mail and friend icons when only one icon is displayed
-* Change: Styles, add a setting to limit the width of Toolbar items container, so admins can align Toolbar items with page content
 * Bugfix: Styles, missing Toolbar shadow in responsive mode
-* Change: code improvement, simplify the way avatars are hidden from Toolbar
 * Bugfix: Custom Menus, get rid of PHP notices when adding a new menu and no menu exists already
-* Bugfix: WPMS in RTL, remove extra "float:right;" in admin tabs for correct display of subsites
+* Bugfix: WPMS in RTL, remove an extra "float:right;" in admin tabs for correct display of subsites
-* Change: code improvement, Admin page, move all Javascript code a to dedicated file
-* Change: Toolbar, removed "Shortlink" setting, added "View Link" setting
-* Change: make use of add_theme_support() to bump frontend page content to the correct offset according to Toolbar height setting

 = 0.29.0. =

 * Change: make use of plugins_url() instead of WP_PLUGIN_URL so that the plugin supports SSL certificates
+* Change: cleanup in the CSS selectors for Toolbar items, for WP3.8+
 * Bugfix: WP 3.8+, fix hover color on some of the labels in the frontend when no hover colour is set
 * Bugfix: Styles, preview mode, correct default font size, default icon size, username font size
 * Bugfix: WPMS, WPS Profile link not always picking the Home Site
 * Bugfix: Styles, menu shadow transparency was not used
-* Cleanup in the CSS selectors for Toolbar items, for WP3.8+

 = 0.28.0. =

 * Change: WP 3.8, Option to add fonticons to all default toplevel menu items (and now, admins can iconify all the Toolbar items at all screen sizes)
 * Change: split the containers' shadow in two different settings, to reflect WP default shadow (also acts as Bugfix from WP default shadow)
+* Change: WP 3.9, make use of 'rel' meta added to WP_Admin_Bar::add_node() for Custom Menus relationships set from WP NavMenus page (requires at least WP 3.9)
 * Bugfix: get rid of PHP notices for icon size (pre-3.8 WP versions), and font size (all WP versions)
 * Bugfix: Styles, preview mode, correct avatar colors
 * Bugfix: WP 3.8, Styles, correct shadow colors for the W logos in My Sites, both previewed and saved
 * Bugfix: WP 3.8, correct default icon size in responsive mode
-* Change: WP 3.9, make use of 'rel' meta added to WP_Admin_Bar::add_node() for Custom Menus relationships set from WP NavMenus page (requires at least WP 3.9)
 * Bugfix: get rid of PHP notices when a gradient is set without a background color
 * Bugfix: Styles, username now adheres to WP default color when no font color is set in dropdown menus, likewise on hover
 * Bugfix: WP 3.8, Styles, make menu items' background colors transparent on hover (no default value)